matter-labs/era-contracts/docs/other/Batches & L2 blocks on zkSync.md

 ## Initializing L1 batch

+FIXME: correct bootloader code link

-At the start of the batch, the operator [provides](https://github.com/code-423n4/2024-03-zksync/blob/e8527cab32c9fe2e1be70e414d7c73a20d357550/code/system-contracts/bootloader/bootloader.yul#L3867) the timestamp of the batch, its number and the hash of the previous batch..
+At the start of the batch, the operator [provides](https://github.com/code-423n4/2024-03-zksync/blob/e8527cab32c9fe2e1be70e414d7c73a20d357550/code/system-contracts/bootloader/bootloader.yul#L3867) the timestamp of the batch, its number and the hash of the previous batch.
 The root hash of the Merkle tree serves as the root hash of the batch.

 The SystemContext can immediately check whether the provided number is the correct batch number.
 It also immediately sends the previous batch hash to L1, where it will be checked during the commit operation.
 Also, some general consistency checks are performed.
 This logic can be found [here](https://github.com/code-423n4/2024-03-zksync/blob/e8527cab32c9fe2e1be70e414d7c73a20d357550/code/system-contracts/contracts/SystemContext.sol#L466).